 Microsoft Windows Vista – Extended Support Ending April 11, 2017.

 Many Windows users remember the end of extended support for Windows XP in April 2014.
 Likewise, Windows Vista is scheduled to meet its life cycle end in April of 2017.
 The Vista operating system has an interesting life span.
 Its introduction, in early 2007 was designed to replace the popular Windows XP.
 Vista design included improvements in graphics, networking and security over its predecessor.
 However, it drew criticism for its heavy resource requirements, restrictions for the copying of protected digital media, longer boot times as well as other issues.
-As as result, its satisfaction and initial adoption rates were lower than those of Windows XP.
+As a result, its satisfaction and initial adoption rates were lower than those of Windows XP.

 Our analysis shows the current installed base percentages for each of the major Microsoft Windows operating systems.
 Vista usage represents a fairly small percentage, 4%, of the total Windows installed base.